RezaRezaeiJavan/PhageContentCalculator/README.md

 The bacterial genome needs to be provided in a fasta format.
 A *Streptococcus pneumoniae* draft genome (multiple contigs) is provided as an example input file.

 ### Database of prophage genomes
 Prophage genomes for the database need to be annotated and provided in .GFF format.
-They must contain the nucleotide sequence at the end of the file.
+They must contain the nucleotide sequence at the end of the file and a unique locus tag for the gene IDs (--locustag).
 Files annotated using the [PROKKA](https://github.com/tseemann/prokka) (Rapid Prokaryotic Genome Annotation) pipeline are valid with PhageContentCalculator and this is the recommended way of generating these files.

 ## Installation